Based on a True Story

-Grandpa always said he wasn’t moving into an old-age facility to play out his last months in God’s waiting room; instead, he stayed here in this rambling bungalow.
-Some part of me is relieved by his passing.
 I opted to clear his house and arrange for painting and renovations.
-I’ve only been in this small town for a week and I’m already thinking I would like to stay a lot longer.
-It’s no hardship for me to remain in this beautiful part of older Takutaira, about fifteen kilometres up the coast from Matakana.
+I’ve only been in this small town for a week and I’m already thinking of staying longer.
+It’s no hardship for me to remain in this beautiful part of older Takutairua, about fifteen kilometres up the coast from Matakana.
 I’ve worked overseas on oil rigs and on building sites but living in my grandparents’ old house links me with my true self.
 I feel grounded somehow.
-In the past twenty years I have barely been here, apart from special family gatherings and birthdays.
+In the past twenty years, I have barely been here, apart from special family gatherings and birthdays.
 I guess regret comes with turning forty.
 I still want to shake my head when I think about the time I’ve wasted with stupid stuff.
 Being back here is bringing the pleasures of my childhood into sharp relief.
 All the excitement and plans I had growing up.
 Maybe I can tap into my sense of purpose and come alive again.

 It’s only been seven nights and I’m already having second thoughts about selling.
 Small-town living appeals to me.
-This is my first chance to stay in the country long enough to let the city noise and vibration cease, and reconnect with the fresh country air, soaking up the calm of the blossoming fruit trees, the electric green grass and the silence of peace.
+This is my first chance to stay in the country long enough to let the city noise and vibration cease and reconnect with the fresh country air, soaking up the calm of the blossoming fruit trees, the electric green grass and the silence of peace.
 Beautiful.
-I’m realising most of who I am operated outside myself, going along with the mad rush to pay the bills without any passion for life.
+I’m realising most of my life I operated outside myself, going along with the mad rush to pay the bills with no passion for life.
 I’m getting what the old boy meant when he said, Feel the earth between your toes while you reach for the sky.
-It made little sense to me at the time.
+It made little sense to me.
 Did he mean a kind of paranormal association?
-I snorted with mild derision and talked about my first job earning big money on a rig in the Gulf of Mexico.
+I’d snorted with mild derision and talked about my first job earning big money on a rig in the Gulf of Mexico.

 It’s an old house, but in pretty good nick.
 The new exterior paintwork is perfect, only completed about a year ago.
 I can still hear Grandpa complaining about three coats not being enough.
 He hated wasting money paying for an unnecessary fourth lick of paint.
 It’s the interior that needs upgrading, and I’ve already asked a couple of local builders for quotes.

-I could scale it back, undertake a few vital jobs like the shower and ignore the complete bathroom overhaul until later.
-I guess if I’m going to stay here, replacing the colourful, bold patterned carpet with something plain and neutral would suffice.
+I could scale it back, undertake a few vital jobs like the shower, and ignore the complete bathroom overhaul until later.
+If I’m going to stay here, replacing the colourful, bold patterned carpet with something plain and neutral would suffice.
 Updating the kitchen is still a priority.
 I could tone it down, leave some of the cosmetic decorating until I’ve decided about living here permanently.
-The heavily scroll-patterned wallpaper in the lounge needs to go, it suffocates me every time look at it.
+The heavily scroll-patterned wallpaper in the lounge needs to go.
+It suffocates me every time I look at it.

 I can do a lot of this work myself.
 Stay here for twelve months and tick off all the things I can do, stripping, Gibbing, even try my hand at a bit of plastering.
 Even if I am only a second-generation Kiwi, DIY is still in my DNA.
 A light sanding afterwards will camouflage the cockups.
 I chuckle to myself.
 It’s a plan.
 It’s more than I had this morning when I woke up and swallowed my first mug of coffee.
 I could become a handyman around the village and earn a few bucks to keep me in beer.

 Like Grandpa, I’ve always been pragmatic.
 I learned a lot about building and fixing things from him.
 I can still hear his voice during summer holidays.
 ‘It’s a crying shame to pay someone else to do a man’s job.
 If you’re a real man, you’ll do these things for yourself.’
-He had a point and I now understand what he meant as I lurch towards the big four zero with no kids, no wife and no proper home.
+He had a point and I now understand what he meant as I lurch towards the big four zero with no kids, no wife, and no proper home.
 Then Grandpa came to the rescue.
-The timing was just right, and my generous grandparents handed me an escape hatch.
+The timing was just right, and my generous grandparents gifted an escape hatch.
 I grabbed the house with both hands, so why sell?
-I could stay here and see what the next twelve months bring.
+I could live here for the next twelve months bring.

 I need to carry these ancient treasures downstairs.
-Reaching down deeper along the side of the cardboard box, I feel the binding of several books with my fingertips.
+Reaching deeper along the side of the cardboard box, I feel the binding of several books with my fingertips.
 I struggle to lift one out from underneath the weight of the other documents.
 It’s a leather-bound diary.
 I carefully open the first page.
-It almost creaks like an aching joint.
+It creaks almost like an aching joint.
 ‘1938’ is written in a child’s hand.
 But I can’t make any sense of the words.
 It’s written in faded pencil and in a foreign language, probably Dutch.
-It looks like the scribbles covering most of the other loose handwritten pages are also in Dutch.
+It looks like the scribbles covering most of the other loose handwritten pages.
 My father was always too busy to teach me his mother tongue.
 Peering closely, I can half understand some of the old identity documents and a few official papers written in German, I guess.
 Sadly, English is all I can fully comprehend.